 remaining kid travel time = distance remaining / speed

 remaining kid travel time = 1.112 / 2

 The trucks have to travel 10 km, but can go faster, at 40 km/hr.
 Let’s find out how far they take to travel the 10 km to the border:

 truck travel time = 0.25 hrs

-While the kids will take 0.556 hours to get the remaining distance to the border, the trucks will be able to get there in only 0.25 hrs.
+While the kids will take 0.556 hours to cover the remaining distance to the border, the trucks will be able to get there in only 0.25 hrs.

-This means the kids are going to have to stand and fight (what happens in the movie) or come up with another plan.
+This means the kids are going to have to make a stand (what happens in the movie) or come up with another plan.